 5. Do you think that people have become more materialistic when it comes to giving gifts, as compared to your grandparents’ time?

-IELTS Speaking Part 3 topic: The internet and social media.
+IELTS Speaking Part 3 topic: The internet and its impact on our social life.

 1. What types of websites are popular among your generation?